streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

 # How to use

-You can use the Google BigQuery sink connector with Function Worker or Function Mesh.
+You can use the Google Cloud BigQuery sink connector with Function Worker or Function Mesh.

 ## Work with Function Worker

-> Since the connector uses jar package, build-in running is not supported for the time being.
+> **Note**
+>
+>  Currently, the Google Cloud BigQuery sink connector cannot run as a built-in connector as it uses the JAR package.

-**Step1: Start Pulsar cluster.**
+1. Start a Pulsar cluster in standalone mode.
 ```
 PULSAR_HOME/bin/pulsar standalone
 ```

-**Step2: Run the Google BigQuery sink connector.**
+2. Run the Google Cloud BigQuery sink connector.
 ```
 PULSAR_HOME/bin/pulsar-admin sinks localrun \
 --sink-config-file <google-bigquery-sink-config.yaml>
 --archive <pulsar-io-bigquery-{{connector:version}}.jar>
 ```

-Or you can create to on pulsar cluster.
+Or, you can create a connector for the Pulsar cluster.
 ```
 PULSAR_HOME/bin/pulsar-admin sinks create \
 --sink-config-file <google-bigquery-sink-config.yaml>
 --archive <pulsar-io-bigquery-{{connector:version}}.jar>
 ```

-**Step3: Send messages to Pulsar topics.**
+3. Send messages to a Pulsar topic.

 This example sends ten “hello” messages to the `test-google-pubsub-pulsar` topic in the `default` namespace of the `public` tenant.